 Cookies are small text files that are stored by the browser (for example, Internet Explorer or Safari) on your computer or mobile phone.
 They allow websites to store things like user preferences.

-A visit to a page on a Pageant media website (see our Products page for a list of these https://www.pageantmedia.com/products/) may generate several types of cookie.
+A visit to a page on a Pageant media website (see list here) may generate several types of cookie.

 Some cookies are required for visitors to be able to log in to our sites.

 There are several ways you may register with a Pageant Media site, for example you may sign up for a trial, subscribe to a newsletter or register for an event.

 When you register, we generate cookies that let us know whether you are signed in or not.